Getty Images

 To write effective pseudocode, follow these basic principles:

-First, understand and analyze the problem that needs to be solved.
-Next, break down the problem, and identify its smaller, more manageable parts.
-Then, start writing pseudocode for each part, where you clearly describe the steps required to solve them.
+First, understand and analyze the problem that needs solving.
+Next, break down the problem and identify its smaller, more manageable parts.
+Then, start writing pseudocode for each part, clearly describing the necessary steps for solving them.
 Lastly, integrate the individual pseudocode sections into a cohesive whole.

 Binary search